tomerkeisar/Product-Oriented/README.md

 ## Examples
 ## 1. Greet user
-For wish to greet uaser you can write this code
+To wish to  user the best you can write this code:
 ```html
  <input type="text" onkeyup="this.output=this.value" logic="" />